 As you can see, there are many possibilities when it comes to simplifying the wp-admin.
 No matter if you want to stick to manual wp-admin adjustments, admin plugins, helper plugins, or an entirely manual code-based approach, you will surely find something for yourself.

-I hope this has been helpful and that you’ll try giving it a shot when working on your next client project.
+I hope this has been helpful and that you’ll try giving it a shot when building a WordPress website for your next client.
 By the way, don’t hesitate to share if you have any tricks of your own when it comes to making WordPress client-friendly.